10 Commonly Overlooked Ways to Save Money

 4. Discounts, Medical Coverage and Incentive Plans

-If you’re an employee, your job might be offering you many benefits than your salary.
+If you’re an employee, your job might be offering you more benefits than your salary.
 Some employers offer discounts and incentive plans on various external facilities, such as gyms, movie theatre tickets, passes to festivals, medical facilities, computers, and more.

 If you haven’t already done so, get in touch with the HR personnel in your place of employment and check what benefits you can avail.
 At the very least, most companies offer some form of medical coverage to their employees.
 This provides a great opportunity to save on healthcare bills as medical emergencies and appointments can be quite expensive.